National Council Licensure Examination

-The National Council Licensure Examination (NCLEX) is a nationwide examination for the licensing of nurses in the United States, Canada and Australia since 1982, 2015 and 2020 respectively.
-There are two types, the NCLEX-RN and the NCLEX-PN.
-After graduation from a school of nursing, one takes the NCLEX exam to receive a nursing license.
+The National Council Licensure Examination (NCLEX) is a nationwide examination for the licensing of nurses in the United States, Canada, and Australia since 1982, 2015, and 2020, respectively.
+There are two types: the NCLEX-RN and the NCLEX-PN.
+After graduating from a school of nursing, one takes the NCLEX exam to receive a nursing license.
 A nursing license gives an individual the permission to practice nursing, granted by the state where they met the requirements.

 NCLEX examinations are developed and owned by the National Council of State Boards of Nursing, Inc. (NCSBN).
-The NCSBN administers these examinations on behalf of its member boards which consist of the boards of nursing in the 50 states, the District of Columbia, and four U.S. territories, American Samoa, Guam, Northern Mariana Islands, and the U.S. Virgin Islands.
+The NCSBN administers these examinations on behalf of its member boards, which consist of the boards of nursing in the 50 states, the District of Columbia, and four U.S. territories, American Samoa, Guam, Northern Mariana Islands, and the U.S. Virgin Islands.

-To ensure public protection, each board of nursing requires a candidate for licensure to pass the appropriate NCLEX examination: NCLEX-RN for registered nurses and the NCLEX-PN for vocational or practical nurses.
-NCLEX examinations are designed to test the knowledge, skills and abilities essential for the safe and effective practice of nursing at the entry level.
+To ensure public protection, each board of nursing requires a candidate for licensure to pass the appropriate NCLEX examination: the NCLEX-RN for registered nurses and the NCLEX-PN for vocational or practical nurses.
+NCLEX examinations are designed to test the knowledge, skills, and abilities essential for the safe and effective practice of nursing at the entry level.

 NCLEX examinations are provided in a computerized adaptive testing (CAT) format and are presently administered by Pearson VUE in their network of Pearson Professional Centers (PPC).
 With computerized exams such as this, the computer selects which question you are asked based on how you answered the previous question.
 The NCLEX covers a wide range of material.
-The individual will be scored by their ability to think critically about decisions involving nursing care.
+The individual will be scored on their ability to think critically about decisions involving nursing care.